aresdevo/animaide/README.md

 > - Menus and panels are now smarter.
 Tools are available just where they make sense.
 That simplifies the interface.
 >
 > **CurveTools:**
-> - A new "Infinite" tool has been added
+> - A new "Infinite" tool has been added.
 > - The "Noise" has been renamed "Wave-Noise".
 It now adds a wave when sliding to the left.
 > - Tools are now grouped in the "expand" mode for ease of use.
 > - Overshoot option button is now available next to the curveTool.